 You may want to think about crafting a mini-mission, vision, and values perspective to reinforce your central, ideal focus and to powerfully propel your content forward.

 Once you have a content strategy in place, you’re well on your way to the media part, now let’s talk distribution and amplification.
 Time to get social!

 You’ve got flavor, style, value, and quality covered in spades in the content you produce, but without an audience, it feels a little hollow.

-That’s why the social components built in the Anchor App make social interaction and amplification one of the best features of this platform.
+That’s why the social components built into the Anchor App make social interaction and amplification one of the best features of this platform.

-Just like other social media, you can interact on Anchor Audio by creating original content.
-Likewise you can curate content of others, or simply by having conversations with other stations.
+Just like other social media, you can interact with Anchor Audio by creating original content.
+Likewise, you can curate the content of others, or simply by having conversations with other stations.

 Conversations Make it Social